bitrise-io/devcenter/_articles/en/bitrise-cli/step-inputs.md

 * `category` : used to categorize the input.
 Inputs with the same `category` will appear grouped under one menu on the website UI, for the sake of convenience.
 * `value_options` : list of the available values.
 * `is_required` : can be set to `true` or `false`.
 If set to `true`, the step requires a non-empty value to be set for the input.
 * `is_dont_change_value` : can be set to `true` or `false`.
 If set to `true`, the value of the input should not be changed and/or should be hidden on UIs.
-Mainly used for debug inputs and for "**connection**" inputs (set to outputs of other steps, to connect this step with another one).
+Mainly used for debug inputs and for "**connection**" inputs (set to outputs of other Steps, to connect this Step with another one).
 * `is_template` : can be set to `true` or `false`.
 If set to `true` ~~,~~ the input's value will be evaulated as a Go template.
 * `is_sensitive`: marking an input as sensitive means that it will only accept a Secret Environment Variable as its value.
 It is most frequently used for sensitive information such as passwords, API keys, tokens, but any input can be marked sensitive.

-## Using template expressions for step inputs
+## Using template expressions for Step inputs

-If you need a step to use a certain value only in certain circumstances, use template expressions as step inputs.
-Template expressions are evaluated before the step uses the input.
+If you need a Step to use a certain value only in certain circumstances, use template expressions as Step inputs.
+Template expressions are evaluated before the Step uses the input.
 They are written in Go's template language - you can read more about that [here](https://golang.org/pkg/text/template/).

 Set the `is_template` property in the `step.yml` file of your project to use template expressions.

 1. Open the `step.yml` file of your project.
-2. Find the step in which you wish to use a template expression.
+2. Find the Step in which you wish to use a template expression.
-3. Add an `opts` field to the `content` of the step.
+3. Add an `opts` field to the `content` of the Step.
 4. Add the `is_template` property to `opts` and set its value to `true`.
-5. Add the template expression to the step's `content`.
+5. Add the template expression to the Step's `content`.

 **Example:**